slds-lmu/paper_2023_ci_for_ge/datamodels/README.md

 1. Estimate the densities from the real-world datasets by fine-tuning GPT-2:
    For all datasets, a batch size of 32 was unused.
-   For the *covertype* data, 20 epochs were used and for the *sgemm_gpu_kernel* data, 40 epochs were used, as these datasets were much larger than the other datasets.
-For all other, 200 epochs were used.
+   For the *covertype* data, 20 epochs were used and for the *sgemm_gpu_kernel* data 40 epochs were used as these datasets were much larger than the other datasets.
+200 epochs were used for all other datasets.

    To e.g. train the model for *covertype*, run